antonylesuisse/qweb/README.txt

  * A startup function that starts cgi, factgi or standalone according to the evironement (qweb_autorun).

-QWeb applications are runnable:

-  * in standalone mode (run it from commandline)
-  * in FastCGI mode (via a FastCGI compatible webserver)
-  * in Regular CGI mode (via a CGI compatible webserver)
-  * by any python WSGI compliant server
+QWeb applications are runnable in standalone mode (from commandline), via FastCGI, Regular CGI or by any python WSGI compliant server.
-  * from php using support/php/pyphp wrapper
-  * from asp.net using support/aspnet wrapper

 QWeb doesn't provide any database access but it intergrates nicely with ORMs such as SQLObject, SQLAlchemy or plain DB-API.